bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Adam Jonas: 00:27:18

 But I think philosophically, and not being as involved with the Lightning community, what is sort of the approach in terms of iterative small changes and working towards a larger goal, or larger changes and getting them out and seeing what the bugs might be.
-The many steps, as Mertz alluded to, mean that you may not get to that end point for a really long time, if at all.
+The many steps, as Murch alluded to, mean that you may not get to that end point for a really long time, if at all.
 And as the system grows and more money gets put into the system, the stakes get higher.
 So if you know where you're going, why not just rip off the bandaid now as opposed to doing half measures?